Anmitchell/Grade-Book-API/README.md

 Rest API designed for users in a school with one of three designated roles:
 - Admin manages other user accounts and school courses.
 - Teacher select courses they will teach.
 As well as, distribute grades for students in the course and their given assignments.
-- Students select courses they will enroll in and can view a transcript and grades given to assignments.
+- Students enroll in courses and can view a transcript and grades given to assignments.

 Grade management:
 - Grades are calculated as percentages and produces a letter grade.